raphaelalmeidamartins/trybewallet/README.md

 * React to user interactions by manipulating the components' states and props according to user events
 * Use the React Router library to handle page navigation
 * Use the Redux library to create a global state
+* Use the Redux thunk package to handle asynchronous actions

 ## :memo: Methodologies